kjkasi/EasyNetQWiki/Documentation/Connecting-to-RabbitMQ.md

        void ErrorWrite(Exception exception);
     }

 By default EasyNetQ logs to the console, which is probably not what you want in a production system.
 You should provide your own implementation of IEasyNetQLogger.
-The RabbitHutch.CreateBus method provides overloads that take an IEasyNetQLogger which you can use to provide your custom logger to the bus.
+The RabbitHutch.CreateBus method provides overloads that allow you to replace any of the EasyNetQ components.
+You can use this to provide your custom logger to the bus.
 For example:

-    var logger = new MyLogger() // implements IEasyNetQLogger var bus = RabbitHutch.CreateBus(“my connection string”, logger);
+    var logger = new MyLogger() // implements IEasyNetQLogger var bus = RabbitHutch.CreateBus(“my connection string”, x => x.Register<IEasyNetQLogger>(_ => logger));